Zhăo Péngyou (找朋友)

 If playing with more than two packs, a trump suit set using two identical cards can be changed by a player subsequently exposing three identical cards, and again the proposer of the previous trump suit can either withdraw them or add a third identical card to the pair, forcing the new triplet to be withdrawn.
 With four packs, a trump suit set with a triplet could be changed by four identical cards and so on.

-- Player A is at active 4, Player B at active 3, Player C at active 6.
+- Player A is at level 4, Player B at level 3, Player C at level 6.

 - A declares trump by exposing 4.

-- B overbids by exposing 3-3; A puts 4 back in his hand.
+- B overcalls by exposing 3-3; A puts 4 back in his hand.

-- C overbids by exposing 6-6-6; B defends by exposing a third 3; C returns the 6 triplet to hand.
+- C overcalls by exposing 6-6-6; B defends by exposing a third 3; C returns the 6 triplet to hand.

 - B is now the trump maker with spades as the trump suit.